micmejia/bible-dump/NKJV/Joshua/Josh 6.md

 And Joshua spared Rahab the harlot, her father's household, and all that she had.
 So she dwells in Israel to this day, because she hid the messengers whom Joshua sent to spy out Jericho.

 ###### 26
-Then Joshua [^d]charged _them_ at that time, saying, "Cursed _be_ the man before the Lord who rises up and builds this city Jericho; he shall lay its foundation with his firstborn, and with his youngest he shall set up its gates."
+Then Joshua charged _them_ at that time, saying, "Cursed _be_ the man before the Lord who rises up and builds this city Jericho; he shall lay its foundation with his firstborn, and with his youngest he shall set up its gates."

 ###### 27
 So the Lord was with Joshua, and his fame spread throughout all the country.